-The Council will pursue a town centre car parking policy with the twin aims of supporting the economy of the town centre and limiting congestion, through encouraging the use of sustainable modes of transport.
+The Council will pursue a town centre car parking policy with the twin aims of supporting the economy of the town centre and limiting congestion, through supporting the Travel lpswich measures and encouraging the use of sustainable modes of transport.

 To this end, a Central Car Parking Core is identified on the IP-One inset policies map.
-Within this area, Core Strategy Review policy DM21 shall apply.
+Within this area, Core Strategy Review policy DM1821 shall apply.

-Sites are allocated for multi storey car parks providing additional short stay shopper and visitor parking or long stay commuter parking as specified below:
+Sites are allocated for medium sized multi storey car parks providing additional short stay shopper and visitor parking or long stay commuter parking as specified belowat:

 - a.
-IP015 West End Road long stay parking;

-- b.
-IP048 Mint Quarter short stay parking;
+IP055 Crown Street (on the existing Crown car park site), and - a.
+IP015 West End Road long stay parking; - b.
+IP048 Mint Quarter short stay parking; - b.c.

-- c.
 IP049 No 8 Shed Orwell Quay long stay parking.